Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Electoral Commission set the voter registration deadline for the 7 May elections at 20 April, with a Voter Authority Certificate (photo ID) application deadline of 28 April.
-The Commission is targeting young voters, students and recent movers.
+The Voter registration deadline for the 7 May elections is 20 April, with a photo ID application (Voter Authority Certificate) deadline of 28 April.
+The Electoral Commission is targeting young voters, students and recent movers.

 Closing comments